crcn/tandem-old/README.md

 - [Tandem was used to build itself as a litmus test](https://github.com/tandemcode/tandem/tree/master/packages/front-end/src/components).
 - Can be used with your existing codebase (currently only React).
 - Unopinionated, so you can adapt Tandem to fit your needs.
-- UI files can be organized with the code they're associated with.
+- UI files can be organized with the code files they're associated with.
 - Handwritten HTML & CSS can be mixed with Tandem UIs (this is helpful if you need to integrate complex code).
 - Not a code replacement.
 Tandem only allows you to create simple HTML & CSS.
 - Few abstractions.
 Tandem gives you transparent tooling for creating HTML & CSS.